We check what matters. You fix what's broken and improve your practice.

 What didn't work: Hit credit limits, couldn't customize feedback quality.
 Spent more time fighting the tools than improving the product.

-What happened: Switched to n8n + Claude for more control over AI prompting.
+What happened: Switched to n8n + Claude API for more control over AI prompting.
 Rebuilt everything.
 Time cost: 3 weeks.

 Result: Feedback quality jumped from 6/10 → 8.5/10.
 Worth it for quality, but more technical overhead.